rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 At this point, there should be a container up using the root user, and SQL Server should also be running using non-root (*mssql*) inside this container.

-To confirm this, run the *podman ps* command -
+To confirm this, run the *podman ps* command in the root context -

 `podman ps`{{execute T2}}